pmchrist/Capsule_Climate/notes.md

 7) Find out why brown energy is always persistent in the economy and why it goes to 0 and bounces back in the green economy.
 8) Perform test on taxation of CP with high Emissions, progressive tax should work and introduce feeding loops.
+9) Market share is called profits in the output

 # Nice ToDo: